 This section covers the maintenance required for your Pontiac.
 Your vehicle needs these services to retain its safety, dependability and emission control performance.

 Have you purchased the GM Protection Plan?
 The Plan supplements your new vehicle warranties.
-See your Pontiac dealer for details.
+See your Warranty and Owner Assistance booklet, or your Pontiac dealer for details.

 Introduction

 Your Vehicle and the Environment